isomerpages/govtech-stp/_vtl-land/VTL (Land) Conditions.md

 	</ol>
 </li>
 	<li style="padding-top:10px;">undergo an on-arrival COVID-19 ART at Queen Street Terminal or Woodlands Temporary Bus Interchange;</li>
+	<li>undergo self-administered COVID-19 ARTs using <a href="https://www.hsa.gov.sg/consumer-safety/articles/covid19_selftests" target="_blank">self-procured ART kits</a> and submit their results online on Days 2, 4, 5 and 6 of their arrival in Singapore;</li>
+	<li>undergo supervised self-administered COVID-19 ARTs on Days 3 and 7 of their arrival in Singapore at a <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centre (QTC) / Combined Test Centre (CTC)</a>;</li>
 <li style="padding-top:10px;">download the TraceTogether app on his/her mobile device and:
 <ol style="list-style-type:lower-roman; line-height:1.5;padding-left:10px;">
 	<li>keep the TraceTogether app activated at all times while in Singapore;</li>